Venus as a Boy: Critical reception

 The song was nominated in the "Song of the Year" category at the inaugural Icelandic Music Awards in 1993.

 Music video

 Background

-The music video was directed by Sophie Muller and features Björk in a kitchen, fondling and cooking eggs.
+The accompanying music video for "Venus as a Boy" was directed by English director Sophie Muller and features Björk in a kitchen, fondling and cooking eggs.
 The usage of eggs was inspired by the singer's favorite book, Story of the Eye by Georges Bataille, a novella which deals with the bizarre sexual perversions of a pair of teenagers.
 At one point in the book, a girl, Simone, uses boiled eggs for sexual stimulation.